-Atmel's AT91SAM7XC512/256/128 is a member of a series of highly integrated Flash microcontrollers based on the 32-bit ARM RISC processor.
-It features 512/256/128 Kbyte high-speed Flash and 128/64/32 Kbyte SRAM, a large set of peripherals, including an 802.3 Ethernet MAC, a CAN controller, an AES 128 Encryption accelerator and a Triple Data Encryption System.
-A complete set of system functions minimizes the number of external components.
+Atmel's SAM7S is a series of low pincount Flash microcontrollers based on the 32-bit ARM RISC processor.
+It features a high-speed Flash and an SRAM, a large set of peripherals, including a USB 2.0 device (except for the SAM7S32 and SAM7S16), and a complete set of system functions minimizing the number of external components.
+The device is an ideal migration path for 8-bit microcontroller users looking for additional performance and extended memory.

 The embedded Flash memory can be programmed in-system via the JTAG-ICE interface or via a parallel interface on a production programmer prior to mounting.
-Built-in lock bits and a security bit protect the firmware from accidental overwrite and preserve its confidentiality.
+Built-in lock bits and a security bit protect the firmware from accidental overwrite and preserves its confidentiality.

-The AT91SAM7XC512/256/128 system controller includes a reset controller capable of managing the power-on sequence of the microcontroller and the complete system.
+The SAM7S Series system controller includes a reset controller capable of managing the power-on sequence of the microcontroller and the complete system.
 Correct device operation can be monitored by a built-in brownout detector and a watchdog running off an integrated RC oscillator.